AICDEV/fivesec-nginx/README.md

 - **https://localhost:5601**

 Since the certificate is self-signed, you may need to manually trust it.
-Once logged in, create an index pattern for `webserver-logs`—this is where your Nginx logs will appear.
+Once logged in, create an index pattern for `logstash-webserver-logs`—this is where your Nginx logs will appear.

 ## Addional Help
 If you need help/have questions, feel free to get in touch with us at every time by sending us an email